zhiyann/Form/README.md

-# Form
+# Web Development
-1. Login Page.html :
+1. Login Page:
-   - This is a login form that uses jQuery to validate.
+   - Login form that uses jQuery to validate.

-2. Drop Down List.php :
+2. Drop Down List:
    - This is a drop-down selection list which options are generated from a SQL query.
    - The configuration of config.php is: